Peg Cole is a self-taught cook who shares favorite recipes and methods of cooking and baking.

 I've discovered an amazing new place to get terrific produce at better prices than the warehouse stores you see on every corner.
-This package of fresh raw broccoli crowns came from ALDI and was on sale for just 99 cents.
+The package of fresh raw broccoli crowns in the photo below came from ALDI, and it was on sale for just 99 cents.
 Can you believe it?

 There is enough in this package to serve two people a generous portion.
 I like to cook broccoli fresh each meal rather than have leftovers, so I don't overbuy.
 Trial and error will give you a good idea of how much you need for your family.

-Yellow summer squash is also a great side vegetable for this meal and at $1.29 they'll add nutrition and flavor to this meal.
+Yellow summer squash is also a great side vegetable for this meal, and at $1.29 they'll add nutrition and flavor to this meal.
 Creamed summer squash was one of the staples of my childhood family.
-It's easy to prepare as well.
+It's easy to prepare as well (find the recipe below).